nehalcanadaedu-maker/Threat-hunt/README.md

 ---

-# 7. Archive Method - Compress-Archive
+# Q08 - Archive Method

-## Investigation Task

-The objective was to identify:
-- how the attacker compressed the stolen data,
-- whether built-in Windows functionality was used,
-- and whether Living Off The Land techniques were involved.

-## What I Looked For

-- Compression-related command lines
-- Archive creation activity
-- PowerShell compression cmdlets
-- ZIP archive generation
-- Native Windows utilities
+**Category:** collection living-off-the-land

+Before exfiltration, the stolen data was compressed into an archive.
+The attacker used a built-in OS capability rather than third-party tools.
+This is a Living Off The Land technique.
+What cmdlet created the archive?

+**Format:** PowerShell cmdlet name

 ## Query Used